getgrav/grav-learn/pages/02.content/03.collections/docs.md

 #### Pagination with Advanced Collections

 A common question we hear is regarding how to enable pagiation for custom collections.
 Pagination is a plugin that can be installed via GPM with the name `pagination`.
 Once installed it works "out-of-the-box" with page configured collections, but knows nothing about custom collections created in Twig.
-To make this process easier, pagination comes with it's own Twig function called `paginate()` that will provide the pagination functionality we meed.
+To make this process easier, pagination comes with it's own Twig function called `paginate()` that will provide the pagination functionality we need.

 After we pass the collection and the limit to the `paginate()` function, we also need to pass the pagination information directly to the `partials/pagination.html.twig` template to render properly.